gardener/machine-controller-manager/docs/proposals/machine-preservation.md

 3. MCM transitions machine to `Running` or `Terminating`, for `Running:Preserved` or `Failed:Preserved` respectively, even though `machinePreserveTimeout` has not expired
 4. If machine was in `Failed:Preserved`, capacity becomes available for auto-preservation.

 ## Points to Note

-1. During rolling updates we will NOT honor preserving Machines.
+1. During rolling updates MCM will NOT honor preserving Machines.
 The Machine will be replaced with a healthy one if it moves to Failed phase.
-2. Hibernation policy would override machine preservation.
+2. Hibernation policy will override machine preservation.
-3. If Machine and Node annotation values differ for a particular annotation key (including `node.machine.sapcloud.io/preserve=true`), the Node annotation value will override the Machine annotation value.
+3. If Machine and Node annotation values differ for a particular annotation key, the Node annotation value will override the Machine annotation value.
 4. If `autoPreserveFailedMax` is reduced in the Shoot Spec, older machines are moved to `Terminating` phase before newer ones.
 5. In case of a scale down of an MCD's replica count, `Preserved` machines will be the last to be scaled down.
 Replica count will always be honoured.
 6. If the value for annotation key `cluster-autoscaler.kubernetes.io/scale-down-disabled` for a machine in `Running:Preserved` is changed to `false` by a user, the value will be overwritten to `true` by MCM.
-7. On increase/decrease of timeout- new value will only apply to machines that go into `Preserved` phase after the change.
+7. On increase/decrease of timeout, the new value will only apply to machines that go into `Preserved` phase after the change.
 Operators can always edit `machine.CurrentStatus.PreserveExpiryTime` to prolong the expiry time of existing `Preserved` machines.
-    - can specify timeout
-8. [Modify CA FAQ](https://github.com/gardener/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-can-i-prevent-cluster-autoscaler-from-scaling-down-a-particular-node) once feature is developed to use `node.machine.sapcloud.io/preserve=true` instead of the `cluster-autoscaler.kubernetes.io/scale-down-disabled=true` currently suggested.
+8. [Modify CA FAQ](https://github.com/gardener/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-can-i-prevent-cluster-autoscaler-from-scaling-down-a-particular-node) once feature is developed to use `node.machine.sapcloud.io/preserve=now` instead of the `cluster-autoscaler.kubernetes.io/scale-down-disabled=true` currently suggested.
 This would:
    - harmonise machine flow
    - shield from CA's internals
    - make it generic and no longer CA specific